Aerosol Optical Thickness (100 KM) (AERO100)

 Coast Watch full resolution swath files in hdf format (CW_SWATH)

-The swath data derived from AVHRR is full pass swath projection data for different AVHRR receiving stations.
+CoastWatch swath data derived from AVHRR is full pass swath projection data from different AVHRR receiving stations.
 The files contain multiple data variables stored using the HDF-4 Scientific Data Sets (SDS) model.
-The product contents are channel 1 albedo, channel 2 albedo, channel 3a albedo, channel 3 brightness temperature, channel 4 brightness temperature, channel 5 brightness temperature, moisture corrected sea-surface-temperature, 8-bit CLAVR ocean cloud mask, satellite zenith angle, solar zenith angle, and relative azimuth angle.
+The product contents are channel 1 albedo, channel 2 albedo, channel 3a albedo, channel 3 brightness temperature, channel 4 brightness temperature, channel 5 brightness temperature, moisture corrected sea-surface-temperature, 8-bit CLAVR ocean cloud mask, 2-bit CLAVR-X cloud mask, satellite zenith angle, solar zenith angle and relative azimuth angle.
+Available Time Period: 20031110 -

 CoastWatch Regions in HDF format (CW_REGION)

-The mapped data derived from AVHRR is divided into files for a number of CoastWatch regions of interest.
+The mapped data derived from AVHRR is divided into files for CoastWatch regions of interest.
 Each file contains multiple data variables stored using the HDF-4 Scientific Data Sets (SDS) model.
-The product contents are channel 1 albedo, channel 2 albedo, channel 3a albedo, channel 3 brightness temperature, channel 4 brightness temperature, channel 5 brightness temperature, moisture corrected sea-surface-temperature, 8-bit CLAVR ocean cloud mask, satellite zenith angle, solar zenith angle, relative azimuth angle, and 8-bit graphics layers.
+The product contents are channel 1 albedo, channel 2 albedo, channel 3a albedo, channel 3 brightness temperature, channel 4 brightness temperature, channel 5 brightness temperature, moisture corrected sea-surface-temperature, 8-bit CLAVR ocean cloud mask, 2-bit CLAVR-X cloud mask, satellite zenith angle, solar zenith angle, relative azimuth angle and 8-bit graphics layers.
+The pixel resolution is 1.47 km/pixel except for synoptic region in Alaska (5 km/pixel) and the Great Lakes (1.8 km/pixel).
+Available Time Period: 20031110 -

 CoastWatch, Alaska Regional Node (CWALA)